tjacobs131/Teenus-Club/Analysis/srs.md

     -The rounds
     -Player name and club
 ### 3.2.2.2 Stimulus/Response Sequence
+    1. The user selects a match that has taken place.
+    2. The system displays the match's page and the match's data.
 ### 3.2.2.3 Associated Functional Requirements
+    1. There actor is not registered.
+    2. The actor is connected to the internet.
 ---
 ### 3.2.3 System Feature 3 (Initiate Match)
 #### 3.2.3.1 Introduction/Purpose of Feature
 This feature is a key feature of this software.
 With this feature, a new match instance shall be created and made available for now or later use.
 The match shall contain the following information:
 - Club Names
 - Match Date
 - Sets required to win

 Optionally the match can contain:
 - Team (e.g. U17-1 for age under 17 team 1, U17-2 for age under 17 team 2)